 There is no passing or failing for this activity.
 After each question you will be given the correct answer, a critique that explains why other options were incorrect, a set of references and the option to comment on the question.
 This information allows you to focus on subsequent CME in those areas.

 CKSA questions are similar in format to those seen on the Family Medicine Certification Examination.
 Once you have completed 100 questions over four quarters, you will receive a performance report that will estimate your probability of passing the Family Medicine Certification Examination, along with your likely score.

 After successful completion of each quarter, you will earn 2.5 certification points and 2.5 CME credits.
 If you participate in four quarters of CKSA, you will earn 10 certification points, satisfying your minimum KSA requirement for that stage.

-Clinical Self-Assessment (CSA) activities provide you with an optional way to assess your knowledge through simulated patient care scenarios.
-These scenarios evolve in response to your diagnostic and therapeutic interventions, subsequent investigations, and re-evaluation of your patient over time.
-As such, they help you evaluate your proficiency in patient management skills.
+The ABFM-developed Clinical Self-Assessment (CSA) activity has provided a way for self-assess your knowledge through simulated patient care scenarios.
+Previously linked with KSAs as Self-Assessment Modules, or SAMS, these simulated scenarios evolve in response to your diagnostic and therapeutic interventions, subsequent investigations, and re-evaluation of your patient over time.

 Reciprocity of ABMS Member Board Self-Assessment Activities